Skip to content

 Credits: The Polka Dot Chair

 Simple and playful, this pattern uses triangles to create the illusion of spinning motion.
+The sense of movement it offers makes this design ideal for children’s quilts.

 7. Ohio Star